toyjack/DHSJR/README.md

 ## 📘 Overview

-**DHSJR** is a research database of Chinese characters (漢字) and their historical Sino-Japanese readings (漢字音) across a wide range of sources from the Heian and Kamakura periods to the present.
-It includes various phonetic annotations such as:
+**DHSJR** is a research database of *kanji-on* (Sino-Japanese readings) drawn from a wide range of historical sources, ranging from the Heian and Kamakura periods to the present.

-- Kana glosses（仮名注）
-- Tone marks（声点）
-- Fanqie spellings（反切）
-- Similar sound notes（類音注）
-- Fushi-hakase notations（節博士）
+It provides structured phonetic annotation data—including *kana glosses*, *tone marks*, *fanqie*, *similar sound notes*, and *hakase-fu*—notated in diverse historical formats.

-The database facilitates diachronic phonological analysis, especially in the study of kan-on, go-on, and accent systems.
+These data support diachronic phonological analysis, including *go-on*, *kan-on*, and pitch accent systems.

 ---